Vertica Analytics Platform Version 9.2.x Documentation

 > vbr --task restore --config-file db.ini Copying...
 1871652633 out of 1871652633, 100% All child processes terminated successfully. restore done!

-If you saved multiple backups, you can specify a specific archive to restore.
+If you saved multiple backups, you can specify an archive to restore.
 To list the archives that exist to choose one to restore, use the

---archiveparameter with the date_timestamp suffix of the directory name, which identifies the archive to restore.
+--archive parameter to the command line.
+The value is the date_timestamp suffix of the directory name that identifies the archive to restore.
+For example:

 --archive parameter identifies the archive created on 11-11-2012 (